Forest Technology (A.S.)

 The two-year sustainable resource management Forest Technology program provides students with the skills for a successful career in forestry.
 Graduates are immediately able to find jobs at the technical level.
 Forestry agencies and wood using industries employ forest technicians as an important part of their forest management team.
 Students interested in a baccalaureate degree can easily transition to the Forest Resource Management specialization of the Sustainable Resource Management degree.
 Courses will involve a mixture of traditional lectures and outside labs, including hands-on learning at the college’s 300-acre George A. Myles Experimental Forest.

-Forest Technology Students Get Training in…
+Forest Technology Students Receive Training In…

 - Dendrology